clic-ub/FineMuSe/README.md

 | bt_1bQe-FLbb5k | 1 | [1, 0, 1] | 1 | [0, 1, 1] |

-For research purposes, you can get access to the full dataset by filling out this FORM (LINK).
+For research purposes, you can get access to the full dataset by filling out this [Form](https://forms.gle/x2TwWhzBLqxYAv8E7).